isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-august.md

 ### <a name="details"></a>Details

-Microsoft Defender Advanced Threat Protection (ATP) for Servers for Education beschikbaar in Cloud Solution Provider (CSP)-programma op 1 september 2020.
+Microsoft Defender Advanced Threat Protection (ATP) for Servers for Education beschikbaar in het programma Cloud Solution Provider (CSP) op 1 september 2020.

 #### <a name="product-details"></a>Productdetails